 One persistent illusion is that physical objects only interact with other objects they are close to.
 This is called the principle of locality.
-We can express this more precisely by the law that the strengths of forces between any two objects falls off quickly—at least by some power of the distance between them.
-This can be explained by positing that the bodies do not interact directly, but only through the mediation of a field, such as an electromagnetic field, which propagates from one body to the other.
+We can express this idea more precisely by the law that the strength of forces between any two objects falls off quickly—at least by some power of the distance between them.
+This can be explained by positing that the bodies do not interact directly but only through the mediation of a field, such as an electromagnetic field, which propagates from one body to the other.
 Fields spread out as they propagate, with the field lines covering a constantly greater area—providing a natural explanation for the laws that say the forces between charges and masses fall off like the square of the distance between them.

 Locality is an aspect of an even more compelling illusion: that we exist within an absolute space, with respect to which we mark our positions as we move “through” it.
-Thus, Newton opined that motion is ultimately defined as change of position with respect to absolute space.
+Thus, Isaac Newton opined that motion is ultimately defined as change of position with respect to absolute space.
 If this seems obscure—because no measurement can establish a relation of a physical object to this imagined absolute space—Newton assured us that absolute space is seen by God, making your location relative to it an aspect of the divinity of the world.
 We humans must make do with relative positions and motions—which are defined relative to physical objects we can see.

 This principle would seem to be so natural that it must be true.
 But not so fast.
 Of all the strange aspects of quantum physics so far discovered, the strangest of all has to be the shocking discovery that the principle of relativistic causality is violated by quantum phenomena.
-Roughly speaking, if two particles interact and then separate, flying far apart from each other, they nevertheless may continue to share properties of a strange kind, that may be ascribed to the pair, without each of the individuals having themselves any definite properties.
+Roughly speaking, if two particles interact and then separate, flying far apart from each other, they nonetheless may continue to share properties of a strange kind, that may be ascribed to the pair, without each of the individuals having themselves any definite properties.
 We say the two particles are “entangled.”

 When two particles are in such an entangled state, an experimenter can, it turns out, affect the properties of one of the particles, directly and immediately, by choosing to measure some particular corresponding property of the other.
-It matters not at all that it would require a signal much faster than light to effect directly such an influence.
+It matters not at all that it would require a signal much faster than light to directly effect such an influence.

 This has been shown in many experiments carried out since the 1970s, which test a notion of locality formulated by John Bell in 1964—and all the results show that entangled pairs violate that concept of locality.

 In its present form, quantum mechanics only predicts statistical averages for the outcomes of many kinds of experiments, including these.
 Consequently, it is not possible to use the nonlocality present in entangled pairs to send a signal faster than light.
-But many physicists, in an ambition going back to Einstein, de Brgolie, Schrödinger and the other inventors of quantum mechanics, aspire to discover an improved version of quantum theory.
+But many physicists, in an ambition going back to Einstein, Louis de Broglie, Erwin Schrödinger and the other inventors of quantum mechanics, aspire to discover an improved version of quantum theory.

 This would go deeper and replace the present statistical theory with a more complete theory, which would provide a complete and exact description of what goes on in every individual quantum process.
 For such a theory to work, it would have to be based on influences traveling arbitrarily faster than light, thus destroying the principle of relativistic causality as well as our intuitive notions of local influence.

 Is such a more complete understanding of quantum physics possible?
-And, how are we to search for it?
+And how are we to search for it?
 I believe it is not only possible but an inevitable next step in the progress of physics.
 I believe that the completion of quantum mechanics will be a major part of the resolution of another deep problem—that of unifying our understandings of gravity, spacetime and the quantum, to produce a quantum theory of gravity.

 If we are to have a complete physics, we must unify the geometrical picture of spacetime given by general relativity with quantum physics.
 There is some theoretical evidence that this project of making a quantum theory of gravity will require space and spacetime to become discrete and built out of finite atoms of geometry.